 Download and install Reflector on your Mac or Windows computer.
 Make sure your computer and Android device are on the same wifi network.

 On your Android device, pull down from the top of the screen to open the Quick Settings tray.

-If you see a Smart View option, you can screen mirror with Smart View instead.
-Note that some Samsung devices have recently disabled the ability to use Smart View to connect with anything other than Samsung-branded devices.
+If you have a Samsung device and see a Smart View option, you may be able to screen mirror with Smart View instead.
+Note that users with Samsung devices running Android 11 or newer have experienced issues when trying to screen mirror via Smart View to anything other than Samsung devices.
 If you experience this issue, you can add the free Quick Settings app to your device to begin mirroring.

 A new window will appear on your screen showing available wireless receivers.
 Tap the name of your computer running Reflector.

 Your Android phone or tablet will be wirelessly mirrored to your computer.
 Anything you do on your Android device will reflect on your computer’s display in real time, including audio.

 Not using Android?

 You can mirror any iOS device to Mac and Windows, too.
 With Reflector, you can even mirror multiple devices, regardless of operating system, at the same time.
 Here’s a breakdown on everything you can do with Reflector.

 If you can't find the Cast icon in step 4, follow these instructions: